 I know it doesn’t make sense to ditch one subscription-based game for another, but at least Blizzard doesn’t have plans to introduce in-game ads in WoW.

-If you’re willing to pay the subscription, WoW will offer you countless hours of questing and fun battles.
-WoW also has a free trial version but personally, I recommend you to try Guild Wars 2 before jumping into WoW.
+If you’re willing to pay the subscription, WoW will offer you countless hours of questing and fun battles, raids, questing, and lots of other activities.

-5. Valheim
+8. Valheim

 valheim

 Valheim is not exactly an MMORPG.
-It’s not even in the same genre as Runescape.
-But for some reason, many Runescape players recommend this as a great alternative.
+It’s not even in the same genre as RuneScape.
+But for some reason, many RuneScape players recommend this as a great alternative.

 Valheim does feature a similarly janky play style with somewhat classic-looking graphics.
 It also has lots of questing and life-skilling that will get you going.
-On top of that, you will be able to put your creativity to the test with building houses and structures as well.

-6. Elder Scrolls Online
+9. Elder Scrolls Online

 eso necrom

 ESO is one of the favorite MMORPGs.
-This game may not look anything like Runescape but it has some of the coolest quests you’ll ever find.
+This game may not look anything like RuneScape but it has some of the coolest quests you’ll ever find.

-I’ve played ESO solo for many years and I still haven’t completed the entire map.
+I’ve played ESO solo for many years, and I still haven’t completed the entire map.
 The game has thousands of side-quests, achievements, and skills to master.
 It will take at least a couple of years for you to complete all the DLCs.

 ESO usually goes on sale with all the DLCs in a bundle for pretty cheap.